-Suspected Otara shooting puts school and kindergarten in lockdown
+One person has died following a in Otara, South Auckland

-One person has been injured following a possible shooting in Otara, South Auckland.
+One person has died following a in Otara, South Auckland.

 Emergency services were called to the incident on Piako St shortly after 2.50pm.